Introduction

 So far, we've seen how to customize Markdown with Front Matter.

-Now let's look at global custom settings using the config.js
+Now let's look at global custom settings using the config.js file.

 Global settings